Heathfield Knoll School

-Heathfield Knoll School and First Steps Day Nursery is a small independent non-denominational day school and day nursery in Wolverley, near Kidderminster in Worcestershire, England, for boys and girls aged three months to 18 years.
-The school is a registered charity, governed by a board of trustees, formed as the Heathfield Educational Trust in 1970.
+Heathfield Knoll School and Nursery is a small, independent, non-denominational day school and nursery in Wolverley, near Kidderminster in Worcestershire, England, for boys and girls aged three months to 19 years.

 The school is a member of the Independent Schools Association and the Independent Schools Council.

-The School is divided into four sections.
-Upper School, Middle School, Lower School and Early Years.
+The School is divided into six sections: Sixth Form, Upper School, Middle School, Lower School, and Early Years.
+The other section is the Connect Base, a specialised SEND base.

 Heathfield Knoll also have a head of safeguarding, as led by Teresa Stooksbury and office manager is Julie Onions.